package-chain/research/whitepaper.md

 collector is running.

 ## Build layer
-A nix daemon is implemented using the ipfs backend, the nix package manager is ported and the hello package builds.

 ### Isolated builds
 Kernel namespaces are used to isolate the build from the system.
 The `unshare`